Many people find sustainable living overwhelming and often don't start to make eco-friendly choices simply because they don't know where to begin.

 In this blog, we'd like to share some of the simplest environmentally friendly swaps you can make in 2022 whilst encouraging you to remember that making the shift to more sustainable habits is a journey and to be kind to yourself - practice makes perfect.

 It's a sad fact that every time you pick up a single-use plastic bag from the supermarket, you are contributing to one of the major environmental concerns of our time - plastic pollution.
 Each bag will outlive you by centuries, as plastic takes up to 1000 years to decompose.

 Our produce bags are the perfect alternatives to plastic fruit and veg bags.
-Made from durable, unbleached organic cotton, these bags will last you a lifetime rather than a single shopping trip—a great way to reduce your single-use plastics.
+Made from durable, unbleached organic cotton, these reusable shopping bags will last you a lifetime rather than a single shopping trip—a great way to reduce your single-use plastics.